-The repaired sea wall will have the same footprint as the existing sea wall and will not reduce public access to the beach or any new impact
+The repaired sea wall will have the same footprint as the existing sea wall and will not reduce public access to the beach.

-Approval is sought also for ongoing maintenance.
+Application is also made for ongoing maintenance.
 See Section 4 of the ICM report in Appendix 3.